sudaraka/archlinux-install/README.md

 archlinux-install
 =================

-Set of shell scripts to carry out the steps of manually installing Archlinux.
+Set of shell scripts to carry out the steps of manually installing Arch Linux.
+Detailed explanation of the installation process can be found on [Arch Linux Installation Guide] [url_guide] on sudaraka.org.

 Copyright 2013 [Sudaraka Wijesinghe] [url_contact].